megan-grug/nature-adventure/README.md

 ![examples of the project site shown on different sized screens](assets/img/responsiveexample.JPG)

-This is a website allowing nature enthusiasts to register, log-in and start to record their wildlife sightings/
+This is a website allowing nature enthusiasts to register, log-in and start to record their wildlife sightings.

 It is a mobile first, responsive design and the live website can be viewed [here](https://megan-grug.github.io/focus-pod/).